TechnionTDK/jngram/README.md

 Spanthera is a library for working with ngrams in textual documents and doing interesting things.
-A ngram is a sequence of words in a ngramDocument.
-(In fact, a more precise term would be [n-gram](https://en.wikipedia.org/wiki/N-gram).)
+An [n-gram](https://en.wikipedia.org/wiki/N-gram) is a contiguous sequence of words in a document.

 In this README, we explain how to use spanthera using a simple example: entity detection.
 Suppose we have a file with a list of entities